Man arrested after rapper Young Dolph shot outside Hollywood hotel

 LOS ANGELES — Los Angeles police have arrested a man after a rapper was shot and wounded outside a landmark Hollywood hotel.

-Officer Irma Mota says Wednesday Corey McClendon was arrested on suspicion of attempted murder in connection with the shooting of rapper Young Dolph.
+Officer Irma Mota said on Wednesday that Corey McClendon was arrested on suspicion of attempted murder in connection with the shooting of rapper Young Dolph.

 The 32-year-old rapper, whose real name is Adolph Thornton Jr., was critically injured.
-Thornton was born in Chicago; his family moved to Memphis, Tenn., when he was a toddler.
+Thornton was born in Chicago; his family moved to Memphis, Tennessee, when he was a toddler.

-Mota says the 43-year-old McClendon, of Memphis, Tennessee was detained by police shortly after the shooting.
+Mota says the 43-year-old McClendon, of Memphis, Tennessee, was detained by police shortly after the shooting.

 A law enforcement official told The Associated Press Tuesday that detectives were investigating whether the shooting is connected to a rivalry with another hip-hop artist.
 The official spoke to AP on condition of anonymity in order to discuss an ongoing investigation.
 According to the Los Angeles Times, Thornton “was shot multiple times after he got into an argument with three men outside the Loews Hollywood Hotel.”